Cola de Caballo Falls

 UNESCO World Heritage status

 If you see this after your page is loaded completely, leafletJS files are missing.

 This waterfall is located just a few hundred meters from Arcoiris falls, on the opposite side of the ravine.
 It slides down a hard Precambrian quartzite rock.

 Waterfall has formed on the rim of an enormous tableland – the 3,000 km² large Caparu Meseta.
 This is a unique plateau.
 For the most part, it is delimited with vertical cliff walls, which are up to 300 m high.
 It has an extremely high biological diversity.
 On the plateau have developed several kinds of rare ecosystems, including a unique dry forest – the largest virgin Cerrado forest in the world.
 Here has been established the Noel Kempff Mercado National Park (1 583 810 ha) – UNESCO World Heritage site.

-It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!
+It would be modest to say that Bolivia is an exciting country: Bolivia IS full of unexpected, pleasant surprises!

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forests of the Amazon.
+The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forest of the Amazon.